News and Diary Dates

 Moor Pool in Bloom

 The estate has a wide range of active clubs and societies that are open to residents and non-residents.
-There is no need to make an appointment, just come along.
-Full details on the Moor Pool Heritage Trust web site.
+Full details here.

 Coffee mornings are held on the last Saturday of the month (excluding December), 10:30 - 12:00, in the Lower Hall (or Bowling Club at times of fine weather).
 All are welcome and, as usual, any donations of cakes will be gratefully received.